 Step 4: Plan Content For Your Pages

-Once you have your keywords in place, you’ll want to start creating content that caters around those keywords.
-Getting your new business website indexed in 2016 depends a lot on the depth and quality of your content, so it’s important to put some thought into the subpages of your website.
+Once you have your keywords in place, you’ll want to start creating content that caters to those keywords.
+Getting your new business website indexed in 2018 depends a lot on the depth and quality of your content, so it’s important to put some thought into the subpages of your website.

 As you plan out your subpages, always keep user experience in mind.
 Think about how a customer would feel as they browse through your website and read the content on your pages.
 Make sure that your content is helpful, informative, and encourages the customer to e-mail or contact your company for more information.